Order of Visit: High Point #39

 Dirt roads leading to Eagle Mountain

-When I arrived, the trailhead’s parking lot was filled with a surprising number of cars and trucks lining the perimeter.
+The trailhead’s parking lot was filled with a surprising number of cars and trucks lining the perimeter.
 I hadn’t encountered anyone yesterday at my last two state high points.
-But, clearly Minnesota’s high point was a much more popular summer spot.
+Apparently, Minnesota’s high point was a more popular summer spot.

-My first stop was the kiosk near the trailhead.
-I’d need to sign the guest register for Eagle Mountain and issue myself a one-day permit for the Boundary Waters Canoe Area (BWCA) wilderness – since I’d cross into the area to get to Eagle Mountain’s summit.
+As I stretched my weary legs from the long drive, my first stop was the kiosk near the trailhead.
+I needed to: (1) sign the guest register for Eagle Mountain; and (2) issue myself a one-day permit for the Boundary Waters Canoe Area (BWCA) wilderness – since I had to cross into the wilderness area to get to Eagle Mountain’s summit.

 Trailhead and self-issued permit station

-The Eagle Mountain Trail was incredible easy to follow, even though it isn’t marked with any sort of blazes on the trees.
-Instead, I shifted my focus to carefully watching my step.
+The Eagle Mountain Trail was incredibly easy to follow, even though it isn’t marked with any sort of blazes on the trees.
 The tread on this part of the trail was covered with rocks that ranged in size from grapefruits to watermelons.
-Moreover, the rocks were intermixed with a bunch of tree roots ready to trip the more inattentive hikers (like me).
+And those rocks were intermixed with a bunch of tree roots waiting to trip the more inattentive hikers (like me).

 A view up the trail